-To file a transaction dispute claim, call the dedicated Customer Care line, 866.415.2503 (toll-free, 8 a.m. to 8 p.m.
+There is ONLY one way to file a transaction dispute claim: call the dedicated Customer Care line, 866.415.2503 (toll-free, 8 a.m. to 8 p.m.
 CT, 7 days a week) no later than February 14, 2018.
 Callers will speak with a representative and will be asked to provide this information:

 The only way to file a claim under this plan is by calling the dedicated Customer Care toll-free line and speaking with a representative.

 To read the FDIC press release announcing the 2015 settlement, visit the FDIC website at https://www.fdic.gov/news/news/press/2015/pr15103.html.

 How we will research and determine if a claim is eligible

 Claims will be handled using the Bank’s customary investigation procedure.